the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 };
 ~~~~~~~

 In JavaScript, a `true && 'Hello World'` always evaluates to 'Hello World'.
 A `false && 'Hello World'` always evaluates to false.
 In React, we can use this behaviour to our advantage.
 If the condition is true, the expression after the logical `&&` operator will be the output.
 If the condition is false, React ignores it and skips the expression.
-Using `expession && JSX` is more concise than using `expression ?
+Using `expression && JSX` is more concise than using `expression ?
 JSX : null`.

 Conditional rendering is not just for asynchronous data though.
 The simplest example of conditional rendering is a boolean state that's toggled with a button.
 If the boolean flag is true, render something, if it is false, don't render anything.
 Knowing about this feature in React can be quite powerful, because it gives you the ability to conditionally render JSX.
 It's yet another tool in React to make your UI more dynamic.
 And as we've discovered, it's often necessary for more complex control flows like asynchronous data.